 Historically, orange roughy has contributed substantially to GVP of the CTS.
 The rebuilding of orange roughy stocks over the longer term should improve the economic status of the sector, although sustainable catch levels are likely to be much lower than peak historical levels.
 The recommencement of fishing for orange roughy in the eastern zone and the substantially increased catch of blue grenadier have boosted GVP from 2015–16 to 2018–19.
 Orange roughy has become a significant proportion of the catch volume and value of the CTS sector, accounting for 9% of volume caught and 17% of value in 2018–19.
-The blue grenadier catch remained substantially lower than the TAC between 2014–15 and 2017–18, suggesting that increased catch of this species could increase the GVP and overall economic performance of the sector in future seasons.
+The blue grenadier catch remained substantially lower than the TAC between 2014–15 and 2018–19, suggesting that increased catch of this species could increase the GVP and overall economic performance of the sector in future seasons.